Hello Year 11 and Year 10 early entry mathematicians,

 - There may be a fee charged for the service requested, but whether this fee is passed on to candidates depends on your school or college, so please speak to them.

 - There are different deadlines for applications and reviews of marking.

 Exam boards will send certificates to the school where you sat your exams, about 10 weeks after results day.
+We then host a certificate event in November.
 Your certificate will show your final, confirmed results.
 Once you’ve collected your certificate, do take a good look at it to ensure that your details are correct, e.g. your name is spelled correctly, and it has your correct date of birth.
 Should you need to make any changes, please talk to your school who will return your certificate to us for amendment and re-issue.

 Remember, this is an important document that you will need to keep in a safe place.
 You’ll need it to confirm your results with future employers and/or further education.
 If you lose your certificate we offer a replacement service, but you will be charged for this service.

 Your ULN (Unique Learning Number) is a unique 10-digit number, designed to work with your Personal Learning Record (PLR) which helps give proof of your learning achievements from aged 16 onwards.
 It collects all your learning achievements, including GCSE's, A Levels, BTEC Awards, qualifications, and work-based learning into one place.
 This number is indicated on your results, and it is important you make note of it.